shirakaba/react-nativescript/README.md

 # In the root of your NativeScript project.
 npm install --save react-nativescript react npm install --save-dev @types/react awesome-typescript-loader babel-loader @babel/core @babel/plugin-proposal-class-properties @babel/preset-react fork-ts-checker-webpack-plugin
-# OPTIONAL: Only required if you would like Hot Module Reloading:
-npm install --save-dev "git+https://github.com/shirakaba/react-nativescript-hot-loader.git"

 # Build and run your project like so (specify 'android' instead of 'ios' if applicable):
 tns run ios --bundle --syncAllFiles --emulator